Iteo/hooked_bloc/README.md

 ```

 This code is functionally equivalent to the previous example.
 It still rebuilds the widget in the proper way and the
 right time.
-Whole logic of finding adequate Cubit/Bloc and providing current state is hidden in `useCubit`
+Whole logic of finding adequate Cubit/Bloc and providing current state is hidden in `useBloc`
-and `useCubitBuilder` hooks.
+and `useBlocBuilder` hooks.

 Full example can be found in <a href="https://github.com/Iteo/hooked_bloc/tree/develop/example">here</a>